5 Key Components of Your Mortgage Payment Explained

 4. Homeowners Insurance

 Homeowners insurance protects your property and belongings against risks like fire, storms, or theft.
-Lenders require insurance as a condition of the loan.
 The cost of your coverage depends on your home’s value and the level of protection you choose.

 5. Private Mortgage Insurance (PMI)